pullpo-io/conventional-comments-helper/README.md

 ## 💡 The Solution

-*Conventional Comments - by Pullpo* brings the power of [Conventional Comments](https://conventionalcomments.org/) directly into your GitHub workflow.
-It adds a sleek, intuitive toolbar to every comment box in GitHub, making it easy to:
+*Conventional Comments - by Pullpo* brings the power of [Conventional Comments](https://conventionalcomments.org/) directly into your GitHub and GitLab workflow.
+It adds a sleek, intuitive toolbar to every comment box, making it easy to:

 - Add standardized labels to your comments (praise, suggestion, issue, etc.)
 - Include decorators for additional context (non-blocking, blocking, if-minor)